sultanbst123/sultanbst123/README.md

 A world where everything is free and everyone is free to experiment, learn, survive and thrive.
 Let's code for good.<br><br>

-<h3> contact me if you have same interesting or some questions! </h3>
+<h3> Contact me if you have same interesting or some questions! </h3>

 <p>
   <a href="https://www.linkedin.com/in/sultan-syach-a894a5215" target="_blank"><img alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white"/></a>